ahmedsemih/Chiliz-Web3-Bootcamp-Final-Project/README.md

 # Token Staking Dapp

 This is a decentralized token staking application.
-Built on the Sepolia testnet with thirdweb.
+Built on the Chiliz Spicy testnet with thirdweb.
 I created a stake token and a reward token as ERC20.
 In this application, the user is rewarded every 600 seconds for having staked tokens.

 ## Configuration Process

-Follow these steps to properly configure your environment for the application.
+Clone this project and follow these steps to properly configure your environment for the application.

 ### Step 1: Environment File Setup